4 Uses of Mind Maps to Improve Your Design Process

 From the ideation stage to the client presentation, mind maps can be used for various purposes along the design process.

-In conclusion, when correctly, they prove to be effective visualization tools.
-That not only aid comprehension but also improve productivity and team collaboration.
+In conclusion, when correctly used, they prove to be effective visualization tools.
+These tools not only aid comprehension but also improve productivity and team collaboration.

 ___________________________________________________________________________

 Simki Dutta is a content marketer at Venngage, a free infographic maker and design platform.
-When she’s not working, she can be found refreshing her Twitter feed and binge-watching Netflix shows.
+When she’s not working, she refreshes her Twitter feed and binges-watches Netflix shows.